-On July 27, 2021 KWG announced that (a) it had engaged Rail-Veyor Technologies Global Inc. for the preparation of a design engineering feasibility proposal to construct an ore haulage system to facilitate the direct transport of mine production from underground, across the surface of mining claims staked and assessed for that purpose by the Company's subsidiary, Canada Chrome Corporation, along a 330-kilometer corridor from the Company's Black Horse project and Big Daddy project area to Aroland (near Nakina, Ontario) and (b) it had engaged Cormorant Utility Services Ltd. for the preparation of a design engineering feasibility proposal to construct electrical power transmission lines from Aroland to the Ring of Fire and several contiguous remote communities.
+On July 27, 2021 KWG announced that (a) it had engaged Rail-Veyor Technologies Global Inc. for the preparation of a design engineering feasibility proposal to construct an ore haulage system to facilitate the direct transport of mine production from underground, across the surface of mining claims staked and assessed for that purpose by the Company's subsidiary, Canada Chrome Corporation, along a 330-kilometer corridor from the Company's Black Horse project and Big Daddy project area to Aroland (near Nakina, Ontario) and (b) it had engaged Cormorant Utility Services Ltd. for the preparation of a design engineering feasibility proposal to construct electrical power transmission lines along the same corridor from Aroland to the Ring of Fire including transmission lines connecting to several contiguous remote communities.

-The power line proposal will enable the Rail-Veyor proposal to be prepared on the basis of Hydro One electricity rates, rather than the very-high-cost diesel-generated alternative.
+The power line proposal will enable the Rail-Veyor proposal to be prepared on the basis of electricity being supplied at Hydro One power-grid electricity rates, rather than the very-high-cost dieselgenerated alternative.
 The Rail-Veyor ore haulage system will facilitate the direct transport of chromite and other ores from underground, across the surface of mining claims staked and assessed for that purpose by KWG subsidiary Canada Chrome Corp., along a distance of 330 kilometers to Aroland (near Nakina, Ontario) where there is access to existing railroad systems that connect to the rest of North America.
 The Company has proposed that the utility corridor assets may be vested in a trust for the benefit of members of affected indigenous communities in the area in order that those utility assets can be operated by the beneficiaries whose traditional territories host this infrastructure so the provision of this Ring of Fire's mining transportation requirements can become a substantial and independent indigenous enterprise.